The Octagon House: John Tayloe III

-On April 19, 1799 Dr. William Thornton wrote to George Washington, "Mr. J. Tayloe, of Virginia, has contracted to build a house in the City near the President's Square of $13,000 value."
+On April 19, 1799, Dr. William Thornton wrote to George Washington, "Mr. J. Tayloe, of Virginia, has contracted to build a house in the City near the President's Square of $13,000 value."
 Thoronton was a self-trained architect who had won the United States Capitol competition.
-His first problem was to plan a house that would fit the lot, the south side of which was cut away on the bias by the diagonal of New York Ave.
+His first problem was to plan a house that would fit the lot, the south side of which was cut away on the bias by the diagonal of New York Avenue.
 If the house were built to face either of the bordering streets, it would be at an ungainly angle in relation to the other street, and outbuildings and wells had to be fitted in also.
 He dealt with the problem by relating the house equally to both streets, which put the two walls at a 70 degree angle from each other.
-The house actually has 6 sides, but was called "The Octagon" by the Tayloes.
+The house actually has six sides, but was called "The Octagon" by the Tayloes.
 It had closets on every floor, an innovative feature for its time.
 The house is well built of brick trimmed with Aquia Creek sandstone.
 The lot is triangular and fenced in by a high brick wall.
-The kitchen, stable and outhouses are built of brick and accommodated a large number of both servants and horses.
+The kitchen, stable and outhouses are built of brick and accommodated a large number of both enslaved people and horses.
 The interior is elaborately finished, the doors of the first story being of mahogany.
 All the work in the circular vestibule coincides with the circumference of the tower, the doors, sash and glass being made on the circle.
 The parlor mantle is made of a fine cement composition painted white.
 The remains of gold leaf show in some of the relieved portions.
-Leading into the back hall and dining-room are two secret doors in which the wash-boards, chair-boards, etc. run across the door, being ingeniously cut some distance from the actual door, no key holes, hinges or openings showing on the blind side.
+Leading into the back hall and dining-room are two secret doors in which the washboards and chairboards run across the door, being ingeniously cut some distance from the actual door, no key holes, hinges or openings showing on the blind side.
 The knobs and shutter-buttons are of brass and evidently of a special pattern.

 The Tayloes had 15 children, 13 of whom survived to adulthood (2 died in infancy: Anne, born and died in 1800, and Lloyd, born 1815, died 1816).
 The children were all born between 1793 and 1815.
 The oldest son, John Tayloe IV, served in the US Navy during the War of 1812 aboard the USS Constitution.
 His early death in 1824 was possibly connected to wounds received during the war.
 His parents provided for his wife and child after his death.
 Edward Thornton Tayloe, George Plater Tayloe and Henry Augustine Tayloe were all born at the Octagon.